Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Acknowledgements

 \section{Acknowledgements}

-The authors thank Bin Jiang, Junfan Xia and Chenyu Wu for fruitful discussions.
+The authors thank Bin Jiang, Junfan Xia, Chenyu Wu, Changxi Yang, Junjie Wang and Shihao Shao for fruitful discussions.
 This work was supported by the National Natural Science Foundation of China NSFC (22433004 and 22403064) and ShanghaiTech University.